olgazju/testassigment_forecast/README.md

 - Save password to DB and Weather API token into Google Cloud’s Secret Manager

-- Add Airflow instance in docker and make populate_db.py as scheduled task inside Airflow DAG
+- Add Airflow instance in docker and make populate_db.py as scheduled task inside Airflow DAG (also email on failing)

 - Add ingested_time to both tables and support of primary keys for adding new cities into scheduled task inside Airflow DAG